rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :id: compl_ex_k1CD6xoZxhXc
       :status: draft

-      Another compliant solution is to create a divisor using :std:`std::num::NonZero`, :std:`std::num::NonZero` is a wrapper around primitive integer types that guarantees the contained value is never zero.
+      This compliant solution creates a divisor using :std:`std::num::NonZero`, :std:`std::num::NonZero` is a wrapper around primitive integer types that guarantees the contained value is never zero.
       :std:`std::num::NonZero` creates a new type that represents a value that is known not to be zero, ensuring that functions operating on these types can safely assume that zero is not a possible input.